 Shinshō-ji udon: The udon dear to Zen priests

-On the morning of every day that ends with four or nine (shikunichi), training monks clean the temple extra thoroughly, and are allowed to shave their heads and take a bath.
+On the morning of every day that ends with four and nine (shikunichi), training monks clean the temple extra thoroughly, and are allowed to shave their heads and take a bath.
 For unsui, the best treat is udon and Zen priests hold dear and cannot forget the udon of the monks' hall.
-One reason is that normally any sounds, besides the voices reading sutras and the bells and clappers, are strictly prohibited during the meals, but the udon are required to be eaten very noisly.
+One reason is that normally any sounds, besides the voices reading sutras and the bells and clappers, are strictly prohibited during the meals, but the udon is required to be eaten very noisily.

 The Origins of the Shikunichi meals

 The origins of eating udon on shikunichi is not entirely clear.
 However, one of the reasons that the Rinzai sect is inseparably connected to udon might be that Enni Bennen (National Teacher Shōichi, 1202-1280), the founder of the Kyōto Rinzai sect headquarters Tōfuku-ji Temple, brought flour milling techniques back from China in 1241.

 Jihatsu and Unsui chopsticks

 In the monks' hall, meals are taken three times a day using a five-layer set of dishes called jihatsu (literally, "held alms bowls").
 When eating udon with them, they are lined up in order of size (largest to smallest) from left to right.

 First Dish: Udon broth (normally used for rice porridge or cooked rice and barley)

 Second Dish: Side dish (normally used for miso soup)